-"RESOLVED, to approve the increase in the annual base salary of Mr. Russell Ellwanger, the Company's Chief Executive Officer, as described in Proposal 4 of the Proxy Statement."
+"RESOLVED, to approve the increase in the annual base salary of Mr. Russell Ellwanger, the Company's Chief Executive Officer and Chairman of the Board of Directors of the Company's subsidiaries, as described in Proposal 4 of the Proxy Statement."

-The approval of Proposal 4 requires the affirmative vote of shareholders present at the Meeting, in person or by proxy or voting via the Electronic System, holding Ordinary Shares representing in the aggregate to at least a majority of the votes actually cast with respect to such proposal.
-In addition, under the Israeli Companies Law, the approval of such proposal is also subject to the Special Majority.
+The approval of Proposal 4 requires the affirmative vote of shareholders present at the Meeting, in person or by proxy or voting via the Electronic System, Internet or telephone, holding Ordinary Shares representing in the aggregate at least a majority of the votes actually cast with respect to such proposal.
+In addition, under the Israeli Companies Law, the approval of Proposal 4 is also subject to the Special Majority.

-Each shareholder voting in person at the Meeting or by means of the accompanying proxy card, voting instruction form, Internet or telephone, or through the Electronic System is requested to notify us whether or not he, she or it has a Personal Interest in connection with this Proposal 4 as a condition for his or her or its vote to be counted with respect to this Proposal 4.
-If any shareholder casting a vote in connection with this Proposal 4 does not notify us whether or not he, she or it has a Personal Interest with respect to this Proposal 4, his, her or its vote with respect to this Proposal 4 will be disqualified.
+Each shareholder voting in person at the Meeting or by means of the accompanying proxy card, voting instruction form, Internet or telephone, or through the Electronic System is requested to notify us as to whether or not he, she or it has a Personal Interest in connection with this Proposal 4 as a condition for his or her or its vote to be counted with respect to this Proposal 4.
+If any shareholder casting a vote in connection with this Proposal 4 does not notify us as to whether or not he, she or it has a Personal Interest with respect to this Proposal 4, his, her or its vote with respect to this Proposal 4 will be disqualified.
 For details regarding the meaning of "Personal Interest," see above "Vote Required for Approval of the Proposals."